You did it. Your business plan was chosen to present in the oral round of the competition.

-March 31, 2014 is the deadline for the Revised Plan and Powerpoint Presentation, the Official Oral Competition Submittal Form, and the Paulsen Award application.
+April 1, 2015 is the deadline for the Revised Plan, the Official Oral Competition Submittal Form, and the Paulsen Award application.
 Business plans will be submitted online so no hard copies are required.

 In addition to the team presentations, a representative from each of the Undergraduate and Graduate finalist teams also will make a 90-second pitch at the beginning of their oral presentation.
 This will be scored separately and the winning pitches will be incorporated into the Awards dinner ceremony.
 More details on this opportunity will be provided.

 Simultaneous to the oral presentations will be interviews for the Oklahoma Business Roundtable Paulsen Award, which provides two students with a $5,000 scholarship that can be used for tuition on any Oklahoma college campus.

 - $20,000 to the first place teams in both graduate and undergraduate divisions.
 Advisors earn $2,000 each.